-The following documents have been prepared in anticipation of this future restoration:
+The following documents were prepared to assist in the recently completed restoration:

 - A History, Architectural History, and Preservation Plan for Owens Field’s Historic Curtiss-Wright Hangar - Ms Jennifer Betsworth of the University of South Carolina’s Public History Program